chriswfoster/TodaysDate/README.md

 I opened my terminal to code on Thu Mar  8 12:19:57 CST 2018

 I opened my terminal to code on Thu Mar  8 12:20:24 CST 2018

+I opened my terminal to code on Thu Mar  8 12:21:17 CST 2018